xanld/netconf-tools/README.md

 ## K8s Debug (ephemeral) container

-You can run the container directly (this will not create a service/NodePort) and attach to it directly.
+You can run the container directly (this will not create a service/NodePort) and attach to it.

-Use the following command to attach to an running pod as an ephemeral container:
+Use the following command to attach to a running pod as an ephemeral container:

 `kubectl debug -it --image=ghcr.io/xanld/netconf-tools:latest <POD_NAME> -n <POD_NAMESPACE> -- /bin/sh`